vagenv/Rade/README.md

 ### IMPORTANT

-The remake of the project introduced breaking changes,
+The remake of the project introduced breaking changes.

+Please fork the project rather as a clone/download of the project significantly impacts my Git LFS Data quota.

 ## Components